tedbot101/devop_cw_group_1/use-case/use-case_14.md

 ### Goal in Context

-Database manager wants a report of number of people who according the language spoken sorted from greatest to the smallest
+Organization wants a report of number of people who according the language spoken sorted from greatest to the smallest
 ### Scope

 Organization